o7q/MediaDownloader/README.md

 You can use MediaDownloader on any platform by simply grabbing a binary from the [downloads page](https://github.com/o7q/MediaDownloader/releases).

+---

-## How do I use it, but in a cooler fashion?
+# How do I build it?

-If you'd like to build MediaDownloader yourself, you can follow these steps:
+You can follow these steps:

 - Ensure you have **Node.js** and **Rust** installed
   - https://nodejs.org